 File an up-fit permit application with the Inspections and Permits Department when proposing a land use change within an existing building.
 All changes of use are subject to all zoning regulations including land use, parking, landscaping, signage etc. The Town will review changes of use for compliance with these zoning standards.

-For questions regarding zoning and whether your proposed change of use will comply, call the Planning and Development Services Department at (919) 469-4082.
+For questions regarding zoning and whether your proposed change of use will comply, call the Planning and Development Services Department at 311 or (919) 469-4082.

 Existing developed properties, excluding single family dwellings that propose expansions to the existing development, are required to submit a development plan prior to any land disturbing activity.
 Expansions to existing sites that involve less than a 50 percent building or parking expansion are reviewed as a Minor Site Plan submittal.